seanzhangkx8/ConvoKit/doc/source/subreddit.rst

 A common use case for the subreddit corpora might be to combine related subreddit corpora for further analysis.
 This is straightforward with the Corpus's merge functionality, which we demonstrate below.

-We use the Cornell and ApplyingToCollege subreddits as we would expect some overlap in Users that the merge functionality will take into account.
+We use the Cornell and ApplyingToCollege subreddits as we would expect some overlap in Speakers that the merge functionality will take into account.

 >>> cornell_corpus = Corpus(filename=download("subreddit-Cornell"))
 >>> cornell_corpus.print_summary_stats()
-Number of Users: 7568
+Number of Speakers: 7568
 Number of Utterances: 74467
 Number of Conversations: 10744
 >>> a2c_corpus = Corpus(filename=download("subreddit-ApplyingToCollege"))
 >>> a2c_corpus.print_summary_stats()
-Number of Users: 53067
+Number of Speakers: 53067
 Number of Utterances: 1148299
 Number of Conversations: 121007
 >>> merged_corpus = cornell_corpus.merge(a2c_corpus)
 >>> merged_corpus.print_summary_stats()
-Number of Users: 59739
+Number of Speakers: 59739
 Number of Utterances: 1222766
 Number of Conversations: 131751

 Notice that the numbers of Utterances and Conversations in the merged corpus are simply the sum of those in the constituent corpora.
 This is to be expected since the Utterances and Conversations from these two subreddits are distinct and non-overlapping.

-However, the number of users is not the sum of those of the constituent corpora -- undoubtedly because some Users have posted to both r/ApplyingToCollege and r/Cornell.
+However, the number of speakers is not the sum of those of the constituent corpora -- undoubtedly because some Speakers have posted to both r/ApplyingToCollege and r/Cornell.

 ..
-During the merge step, we turned warnings off because there would be warnings printed for every instance of conflicting User metadata.
+During the merge step, we turned warnings off because there would be warnings printed for every instance of conflicting Speaker metadata.

 ..
-Recall that the User metadata consists of (1) the number of posts the User has made and (2) the number of comments the User has made.
-A User that is present in both subreddit corpora will likely have very different values for these two metrics, and we would thus expect a large volume of warnings.
+Recall that the Speaker metadata consists of (1) the number of posts the Speaker has made and (2) the number of comments the Speaker has made.
+A Speaker that is present in both subreddit corpora will likely have very different values for these two metrics, and we would thus expect a large volume of warnings.

 ..
 We illustrate this below:

 .. merged_corpus = cornell_corpus.merge(a2c_corpus) # warnings are on by default
 ..
-WARNING: Multiple values found for User([('name', 'Aleeo34152')]) for meta key: num_posts.
+WARNING: Multiple values found for Speaker([('name', 'Aleeo34152')]) for meta key: num_posts.
 Taking the latest one found
 ..
-WARNING: Multiple values found for User([('name', 'Aleeo34152')]) for meta key: num_comments.
+WARNING: Multiple values found for Speaker([('name', 'Aleeo34152')]) for meta key: num_comments.
 Taking the latest one found
 ..
-WARNING: Multiple values found for User([('name', 'DrowsyTiger22')]) for meta key: num_posts.
+WARNING: Multiple values found for Speaker([('name', 'DrowsyTiger22')]) for meta key: num_posts.
 Taking the latest one found
 ..
-WARNING: Multiple values found for User([('name', 'DrowsyTiger22')]) for meta key: num_comments.
+WARNING: Multiple values found for Speaker([('name', 'DrowsyTiger22')]) for meta key: num_comments.
 Taking the latest one found
 .. ...

 ..
-Since the num_posts and num_comments metadata is incorrect for the Users now, we can simply update them for this new Corpus as follows:
+Since the num_posts and num_comments metadata is incorrect for the Speakers now, we can simply update them for this new Corpus as follows:

-.. for user in merged_corpus.iter_users():
+.. for speaker in merged_corpus.iter_speakers():
-..  num_posts = sum(utt.root == utt.id for utt in user.iter_utterances())
+..  num_posts = sum(utt.root == utt.id for utt in speaker.iter_utterances())
-.. user.add_meta("num_posts", num_posts)
+.. speaker.add_meta("num_posts", num_posts)
-.. user.add_meta("num_comments", len(user.get_utterance_ids()) - num_posts)
+.. speaker.add_meta("num_comments", len(speaker.get_utterance_ids()) - num_posts)

 Additional notes